-The production and availability of natural and socio-economic data is a key component of the actions needed to achieve those goals [Mertz et al., 2009; Moser et al., 2010].
-As a result, data availability has been identified as a common barrier in many steps of the adaptive management process, from the planning stage to outcome evaluation [Moser et al., 2010].

 In Mexico, numerous information covering the seas and coasts can be found in academic institutions (UNIMAR; UCSD) and NGOs (COBI; TNC) located (physically) both inside and outside the country, as well as government agencies (CONABIO; CONAPESCA).
 However, there is an overall assumption that in developing nations data are often limited and perceived as lacking [cita].
 In many cases, this is largely a result of the lack of knowledge about the availability of these data, rather than a complete (or partially) lack of it [cita].
 Data availability is key not only to better understand Mexico's marine and coastal environments, but to identify knowledge gaps so that research can be prioritized [Reichman et al., 2011].
 This will facilitate furnishing management and conservation policies for marine resources and coastal habitats vulnerable to climate change.

 Management of data and metadata (the information about every aspect of the data that is required to understand it) is a huge step to ensure proper preservation, stewardship, and access to information [Michener et al., 1997; Vincent et al., 2010].
-And while diverse barriers often compromise the exchange of data among stakeholders [Reichman et al., 2011], having publicly accessible description on existing data (and metadata) is a huge step towards increasing collaboration for innovative research [Michener et al.,m 2006].
+And while diverse barriers often compromise the exchange of data among stakeholders [Reichman et al., 2011], having publicly accessible description on existing data (and metadata) is a huge step towards increasing collaboration for innovative research [Michener et al., 2006].
 Having proper metadata increases data longevity, foster collaboration, and help examine analysis of the data itself; all important aspect of climate change studies [Michener et al., 2006].
 The standardization of information trough metadata specifications provide guidance for consistently describing data objects and data types (e.g., methods, units of measurement, and details of experimental design) [Reichman et al., 2011].
 Moreover, it allows the creation of a catalog that holds data or information of different disciplines.
 Countries like Canada have recently created nation-wide repositories of marine-related research metadata [Cisneros-Montemayor, 2016].